THE ROMERO SCHOLARSHIP FOR EXCELLENCE IN SPOKEN WORD

-The 2nd Romero Scholarship for Excellence in Spoken Word was awarded to Imani Lige-Crenshaw, a high school senior graduating from Sierra High School in Colorado Springs, CO, in 2019, for her creation of the poem, "Triple Threat," with themes pertaining to social justice; specifically prejudice directed towards anyone gay, black, and/or female.
-Lige-Crenshaw was awarded $500.
+The sixth Romero Scholarship for Excellence in Spoken Word was awarded to Christina Anto, a high school senior graduating from Bronx High School for Medical Science in 2023, for her creation of a poem with themes pertaining to social justice; on the legacy of slavery in the American South.
+Anto was awarded $1000.

 Do you, or a high school senior you know, write poems about: